dacuevash/dacuevash.github.io/about-me.markdown

 <br/><br/>

 This website was created using Jekyll and is hosted on GitHub Pages.
 If you're curious about the design or how the website works, you can visit the public [repository][website-repository].
-This is the first website I've ever programmed/designed so sorry of it looks bad or too "meh".
+This is the first website I've ever programmed/designed so sorry if it looks bad or too "meh".
 I will definitely continue to upgrade the design and add more features as I learn more about web development.
 <br/><br/>